 Plating burrata cheese salad at Le Mandrac

-Some of the most informative, intriguing and hilarious experiences of my life have been in restaurant kitchens, learning from accomplished chefs all over the world.
-How did I manage to get into the back of the house, and how has it helped my own home cooking?
+Some of the most informative, intriguing, and hilarious experiences of my life have been in restaurant kitchens, learning from accomplished chefs all over the world.
+So how did I manage to get into the back of the house, and how has it helped my own home cooking?

 I asked.
 That's it.
-After sitting down, scanning the menu and putting in my order, I usually inquire of the server if I may briefly visit with the chef who's preparing our meal.
-Nine times out of ten, the staff of any restaurant accommodates this request.
-Most often, the chefs I visit with are happy to answer a few questions about the food.
+After sitting down, scanning the menu, and putting in my order, I usually inquire of the server if I may briefly visit with the chef who's preparing our meal.
+Nine times out of 10, the staff of any restaurant accommodates this request.
+Most often, the chefs I visit are happy to answer a few questions about the food.

 Why do I ask?